timcmartin/dotfiles/README.md

 - Used by Strap: <https://github.com/timcmartin/homebrew-brewfile>
 - Installs all required CLI tools and GUI apps via Homebrew and Mac App Store.
+- Will clone Dotfiles repository to `/.dotfiles/` and Brewfile into `/.homebrew-brewfile`.

 ---